 - 40. The Complainant's witness (an employee of the Complainant and an accredited appraiser) presented national and global economic scenarios, correlation between bond rates and capitalization rates.
 The witness argued that the fundamentals of the real estate market changed drastically, for the worse, in July 2007 and this huge collapse could not be captured on a trend-line.
 The Complainant's witness further argued that the credit contraction caused by market uncertainty resulted in serious erosion of equity that needed to be reflected in much higher capitalization rates. - 41.
 The Complainant emphasized that choosing a cap rate at the low end of the range would be ignoring market trends, cap rate trends, vacancy trends and increased risk from new competition and prevalent credit restrictions.
 The Complainant argued that a cap rate of 8.25% for class 'AA, AH, AM, AL & BB' buildings is clearly warranted.
 Maintaining a hierarchal spread between classes of buildings, that also reflects the risk differential; a capitalization rate of 8.75% for other classes of buildings would be fair and equitable. - 42.
 The Complainant challenged the Respondent's equity argument by saying that if the Complainant demonstrated an inequitable situation in respect of any property in any group or class, the same argument should be held valid for all properties in the subject group or class.
 The Respondent conceded this to the Complainant. - 43.
+During cross-examination by the Respondent, the Complainant clarified that they were requesting that the parkade be placed in the same classification as the office building, that it primarily serves in this case the Revillon Building, which is classified as a 'BH' downtown office building and is assessed at 8% capitalization rate for the 2010 assessment year.
+The subject parking lots, on the other hand are in 'A' class with a capitalization rate of 7.50%. - 44.
 A summary of capitalization rates, both assessed and requested, is as below.
 This is also available at Exhibit C-8D, page 4.

-Capitalization Rates
+Capitaliza tion Rates

 Respondent's Complainant's

 District Class Assessment Request

 Financial AA 7.50% 8.25%

-1 manerar AH 7.50% 8.25%
+AH 7.50% 8.25%

 AM 7.50% 8.25%

 AL 7.50% 8.25%

 BB 7.50% 8.25%

 BH 8.00% 8.75%

 BL 8.00% 8.75%

 СН 8.00% 8.75%

 CL 8.00% 8.75%

 Government АН 7.50% 8.25%

-Government AM 7.50% 8.25%
+AM 7.50% 8.25%

 AL 7.50% 8.25%

-BH 8.00% 8.75%
+ВН 8.00% 8.75%

 BL 8.00% 8.75%

 CH 8.00% 8.75%

 CL 8.00% 8.75%